Installing Tenacity

 At the moment, Tenacity only provides binaries for Windows (32 and 64 bit) and Linux (64 bit only).
 Unofficial packages also exist for Tenacity, such as the AUR nightly package and the Chocolatey package for Windows.
 Additionally, Tenacity supports other platforms like Haiku R1.

 Officially, Windows installers and ZIP archives for both 32 and 64 bit versions of Windows are provided.
-For Linux, AppImages are available for versions prior to 1.3 beta 3.
+For Linux, AppImages are available for some versions of Tenacity.
 Starting in 1.3 beta 3, Tenacity is now distributed as a Flatpak on Linux.

 Installation on Windows